iNavX 4.0.0 improves charting [Update]

 x-traverse account

-The Navionics 50XG
+The Navionics 50XG chart

 This new chart will please all those who sail in the South Pacific.
-The 50XG replaces 32, 33 and 34XG region to cover the Pacific from the Hawaiian Islands to, and including, Australia and New Zealand, for the modest amount of $50, thus somewhat more 36 €.
+The 50XG replaces 32, 33 and 34XG region to cover the Pacific from the Hawaiian Islands to, and including, Australia and New Zealand, for the modest amount of $50, thus a little more than 36 €.
 Will be added Japan when Japanese hydrographic services will have updated and published their shores charting regarding the Tsunami in 2011.

 50XG